Most people seem blissfully unaware of the silent language of open doorways.

 The surreal impact of the situation held me down — paralyzed — in my bed.

-Then I heard the muffled anguish of Connie’s son, crying as the EMTs lifted his mother’s body unceremoniously onto a gurney and then rolled through the front doorway into the ambulance waiting outside.
+My heart sank when I heard the muffled anguish of Connie’s son, crying as the EMTs lifted his mother’s body unceremoniously onto a gurney.
+They rolled the gurney through the foyer andbthrough the front doorway into an ambulance waiting outside.

 Red strobe lights danced in a mute, hypnotic rhythm as the ambulance slowly pulled away, rounded the street corner, and was gone.